Can the United States Senate Tame Trump?

-The Senate is the Last Line of Defense Against a Madman and his Henchmen
+The Senate is the Last Line of Defense Against a Wannabe Crime Family.

 Here, in two quotes by prominent conservatives, lies the contradictions disquieting the party in power in Washington, DC.
 The first, uttered by Grover Norquist of the Americans for Tax Reform, identifies his preference for an American president: